rnvarmab/wic-devops-vijayprabhu/04-terraform/01-handson/4-variables/Example1/Readme.md

 # What are we doing with this code?
- - Using this code we are creating EC2 instance in AWS cloud platform.
- - Additionally we will be using variables.
+* Using this code we are creating EC2 instance in AWS cloud platform additionally we will be using variables.
- - We can create multiple tfvars files as per requirement and pass those from command line.
+* Also we did have splitted code into multiple files.
+   - Splitting files can result in easy debug.
+   - Easy to manage configuration when infrastructure scales.

 # Steps to execute this code?
 * `terraform init`